 Fire at 7 minutes has spread to draperies by direct flame contact and radiant heating from the sofa.
 HRR increases very rapidly as vertical flame spread dominates; HRR _ 1,000 kW (1MW).

 Fire at 9 minutes.
 Radiant heat ignition of tops of furniture, and the flames in the smoke layer become continuous (rollover); HRR _ 2.5 MW.

 Fire at flashover transition (10.75 minutes).
 All contents are on fire, and there is a large plume exterior to the room; HRR _ 5.2 MW.

 2.4 Preventive Measures:

 - Careful entry (Sitting beside the door instead of in front of it).

 - To be ready to fight shooting flames.

-A situation where fire has burned out all the Oxygen in a room, leaving only fuel, gases and smoke at a high temperature.
-Reintroduction of Oxygen will restart combustion often in form of an explosion.
+A situation where fire has burned out all the Oxygen in a room, leaving only fuel, gases, and smoke at a high temperature.
+The reintroduction of Oxygen will restart combustion often in form of an explosion.